lukeknoot/kotlin-starter/README.md

 # kotlin-starter

+Motivated by the pain of setting up new Kotlin Gradle projects.

 A template for basic Kotlin apps which includes
 - Reasonable base config
 - Test deps
 - Test logging
 - App logging

-Motivated by the pain of setting up a new Kotlin Gradle project each time.
+- Linter
+- Formatter

+If using IntelliJ, run `gradle ktlintApplyToIdea` to apply styling rules for auto-formatting.